Cannabis is an effective natural sleep aid that makes users feel relaxed, comfortable, and calm.

 Many individuals with a sleep disorder choose cannabis over sleeping pills because it’s all-natural and has few side effects.

 However, there are still some surprising drawbacks to medicating with marijuana.

 The relationship between cannabis and sleep is complex, complicated, and fascinating.

 Cannabis and Sleep Disorders

-Sleep apnea is a serious medical disorder that affects more than 22 million Americans.
-This condition is characterized by frequent lapses in breathing during sleep.
+Sleep apnea is a serious medical disorder that affects over 22 million Americans.

 Nightmares & PTSD